About SDG Bergen

 The 2018 SDG Conference Bergen was the first of its kind worldwide, and brought together more than 300 researchers, educators, politicians, government and UN officials, civil society, and industry representatives to discuss how universities can contribute on the science-policy nexus required for the goals of the 2030 Agenda.
 The conference laid the foundation for Norwegian universities to engage their researchers in innovative channels for science diplomacy.

 A number of activities on sustainability and the science-policy interface are collected under the SDG Bergen initiative.
-The four prime SDG Bergen activities are:
+The prime SDG Bergen activities are:

 - The SDG Bergen Science Advice (SDG BSA) has been established to address and develop the science-policy interface.
-SDG BSA's Director is Professor Edvard Hviding.
+SDG BSA's Scientific Director is Professor Edvard Hviding.

 - Ocean Sustainability Bergen (OSB) is a virtual centre working in ocean science and education.
-OSB's Director is Professor Lise Øvreås.
+OSB's Scientific Director is Professor Lise Øvreås.

 Building on the SDG Bergen initiative, UiB has pledged to become carbon-neutral by 2030.